How-To of Jewish-Palestinian Dialogue

 The Magic of Dialogue (by Daniel Yankelovich)

-Dialogues over dinner (by Dr. Judy Kuriansky, The New York Daily News) NEW
+Dialogues over dinner (by Dr. Judy Kuriansky, The New York Daily News)

 A Weekend In Gaza (by Hava Kretzmer, Israeli university student)